Jackson Avery: Reception

-Margaret Lyons of Entertainment Weekly wrote the addition of Avery's character to the show was one of the 10 reasons she loves Grey's Anatomy again: "Dr. Avery wasn't quite clicking as part of the ensemble when Jesse Williams first joined the cast.
+Margaret Lyons of Entertainment Weekly wrote that the addition of Avery's character was one of the 10 reasons she loves Grey's Anatomy again: "Dr. Avery wasn't quite clicking as part of the ensemble when Jesse Williams first joined the cast.
 But now?
 Oh, mama.
 He's flirty — to a fault — but he's also a decent dude, and the show was in need of a seriously single male character."
-His bromance with mentor Mark Sloan has been positively received.
-Janalen Samson of BuddyTV commented: "these scenes with Jesse Williams are proving to be gems.
-I do love a good bromance and these two actors are bringing the love and the funny in spades.
-The pairing was included in Zap2its 25 Top Bromances of 2012.
-Reviewing the first part of the ninth season, Lyons said: "Avery's mom is more interesting than he is."
-He was listed in Wetpaints "10 Hottest Male Doctors on TV".
+His bromance with mentor Mark Sloan (Eric Dane) has been positively received.
+Janalen Samson of BuddyTV commented: "These scenes with Jesse Williams are proving to be gems.
+I do love a good bromance, and these two actors are bringing the love and the funny in spades."
+The pairing was included in Zap2it's 25 Top Bromances of 2012.

+Reviewing the first part of Season 9, Lyons remarked: "Avery's mom is more interesting than he is".
+Jackson was also listed in Wetpaint's "10 Hottest Male Doctors on TV".